chadfurman/tumblr-template-sass/README.md

  - cd tumblr-template-sass
  - npm install
  - bower install
- - grunt
+ - gulp

-Grunt will end with a watch task, recompiling the templates and sass files when you edit them.
+Gulp will end with a watch task, recompiling the templates and sass files when you edit them.
-Note that all assets are compiled into theme.tumblr, theme.js, and theme.css in the root of the repository.
+Note that all assets are compiled into build/theme.tumblr, build/theme.js, and build/theme.css in the root of the repository.

- - copy the contents of theme.tumblr to the blog's "edit theme" HTML view
+ - copy the contents of build/theme.tumblr to the theme's HTML editor
- - upload both theme.js and theme.css as static assets
+ - upload and insert both theme.js and theme.css as static assets
- - add theme.js to the bottom of the tumblr theme (you'll see the script tag with an empty src attribute)
- - add theme.css to the top of the tumblr theme

-For heavy editing and testing, it's good to note that inserting theme.js first means you won't have to close the assets panel.

-*Note*:  In a future release, I plan to compile all assets into a single theme.tumblr file for easy upload.